Software Engineering for Self-Directed Learners »

 1. Decide what behavior to implement.

-2. Write test cases to test that behavior.
+2. Write/modify a test case to test that behavior.

-3. Run those test cases and watch them fail.
+3. Run the test cases and watch them fail.

 4. Implement the behavior.